enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 max-width
 %exp
-This allows you to set the max with of the element.
+This allows you to set the max width to which an element can grow.
 %

 orphans
 %exp
-Controls the minimum lines of a paragraph allowed to be left on the old page.
+When printing a page, `orpahns` property controls the minimum number of lines of a paragraph allowed to be left on the old page, while the rest of the text is printed on a new page.
 %

 outline-style
 %exp
 Draws a line outside the element.
 It is similar to border except it can’t be set to cover less then all sides of the element.
-And it won’t affect the position of the element.
+It won’t affect the position of the element.
 %

 overflow
 %exp
-The `overflow` property controls what happens to content that breaks outside of its bounds.
+The `overflow` property controls what happens to the content that breaks outside of its bounds.
 %

 page-break-after
 %exp
-The `page-break-after` property adds a page-break after the element to which it is applied.
+When printing a page, the `page-break-after` property adds a page-break after the element to which it is applied.
 %

 position